-Lake Siskiyou Trail is a 6.5 mile lightly trafficked loop trail located near Mt Shasta, CA that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Lake Siskiyou Trail is a 6.5 mile moderately trafficked loop trail located near Mt Shasta, California that features a river and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail circles Lake Siskiyou with several trail heads around the perimeter of the lake.
 The bridges across the Sacramento River where it enters the lake are removed for winter typically in October and reinstalled in May or June.
 Bridge status is posted at: http://www.co.siskiyou.ca.us/content/general-services-flood-control-water-conservation-district.

 Awesome easy hike around lake sis.
 Had to get off the trail quite a bit to stay near the water, so it ended up being almost 8 miles for us.

 Great hike for our first time using a child hiking pack with our 13 month old.
 We counted 7.0 miles because we got a little off the path at the end near the camping grounds and it took us around 3 hours to complete (with a few snack breaks too).
 Will definitely do it again!

 Easy, flat.
 Prettier view is taking a boat or kayak around the lake, but this is also pretty fantastic for taking a leisurely stroll around.